boardcon/EM3566/docs/source/software.rst

 **boot.img** are generated in 'android11\kernel' directory.

 ..
 Note::
- If only update kernel, complied kernel as follow
+ If only update kernel, compile kernel as follow

 .. code-block::